 The William E. Bennett Award for Extraordinary Contributions to Citizen Science was established by NCSCE and named in honor of its first recipient for his lifetime contributions to citizen science.
 The first award was presented to its namesake at a ceremony on Capitol Hill on March 31, 2009.
 The William E. Bennett Award is awarded annually to an individual or team whose SENCER and other related activities have made exemplary and extraordinary contributions to citizen science.

-In 2012, awards were given to a team of faculty from Roosevelt University and Dr. Marion Field Fass (pictured with William E. Bennett) of Beloit College.
+In 2012, awards were given to a team of faculty from Roosevelt University and Dr. Marion Field Fass (pictured at right with William E. Bennett) of Beloit College.
 Click here to learn more about the award-winning work done by the Roosevelt University team and Dr. Field Fass.

 In 2011, awards were given to both an individual and a team.
 The individual honored was Dr. Catherine Hurt Middlecamp, the director of the Chemistry Learning Center and the chair of the Integrated Liberal Studies Program at the University of Wisconsin-Madison.
 Cathy has been with SENCER since its inception in 2000, serving as a senior associate, a member of the National Fellowship Board, and a member of the board of advisers for GLISTEN.
 With Omie Baldwin, she developed the 2004 SENCER Model course, Chemistry and Ethnicity: Uranium and American Indians.
 In 2007, Cathy was appointed as the editor-in-chief of Chemistry in Context, a project of the American Chemical Society that teaches chemistry in the context of real-world issues.
 As a member of the author team, she has been the lead author for the chapters on air quality, acid rain, ozone depletion, nuclear energy, and sustainability.
 In addition, Cathy has received numerous teaching awards, including the University of Wisconsin System-wide Underkofler Award for Excellence in Teaching in 2004.
 She is a fellow of the Association for Women in AAAS, and in the inaugural class of fellows at the American Chemical Society.